Nice2Me/iOS-Projects-Catalogue/README.md

 iOS-Projects-Catalogue
 ======================

-This is my collection of iOS/Objective-C Open Source projects.
-I prefer keeping it in a separate repository to have a fast access to any projects I recently Github-starred or explored.
+This is the catalogue of iOS/Objective-C Open Source projects.
+I created it to have a fast access to any Mac/iOS-related projects I recently Github-starred or explored.

-It will grow as fast as it is possible with my ability to add new projects I am already aware of and my ability to explore new projects around the net, Github, etc.
+It will grow as fast as it is possible with my ability to add/explore new projects around the net, Github, etc.

 If you liked it, feel free to suggest any new projects that are not present in the current list.